NjokiWambugu/excel_tea_sales_project/README.md

-# excel_tea_sales_project
+A Comprehensive end-to-end Excel project
+---
-A data exploration for tea sales by looking upclose at the purchasing patterns and behaviours by different countries.
+A data exploration for tea purchasing patterns and behaviours across different countries for various tea types.